-To be fair, the paper lists freedom of expression as a core value, and requires the independent regulator to “take particular care not to infringe privacy or freedom of expression.”
+To be fair, the paper lists freedom of expression as a core value, and it requires the independent regulator to “take particular care not to infringe privacy or freedom of expression.”
 But in spite of the apparent value placed on free expression, the paper does not attempt to explore how the regulator should protect it.

-Wide-sweeping legislation affects platforms of all sizes
+Sweeping regulation affects platforms of all sizes

 Draconian as they are, filters are a luxury only the biggest companies can afford.
 And without the means to adequately police harmful content, the extra costs that smaller companies must bear to build highly regulated platforms is discouraging enough to stifle the growth of future online platforms.

-White Paper in consultation stage—have your say
+White paper in consultation stage—have your say

 If the government wants to increase online safety, it may do so at the peril of fundamental freedoms that are barely mentioned in the paper.
 And this may be deliberate, as UK-based digital campaign organization Open Rights Watch warns: